grygy/pv217-microservices-materials/08/README.md

 - **Counter** -- A metric that represents a single numerical value that only ever goes up.
 Cumulative in nature.
 - **Summary** -- A metric to represent the distribution of a set of values.
 - **Timer** -- A metric to measure the duration of a particular event.

+Note that only the counter and timer metrics are supported as annotations in Quarkus.

 #### Example custom metrics